pramnora/php/README.md

 > 2
 > 3

-**NOTE**: PHP code can be intermixed with HTML codes...such as the vertical line feed: '<br>'...; by using the period dot (.) which functions as a concatenation operator.
+**NOTE**: PHP code can be intermixed with HTML codes...such as the vertical line feed: '&lt;br&gt;'...; by using the period dot (.) which functions as a concatenation operator.

 ## Links